P-Sood/CMPT_340/README.md

 * This file contains all the plots and visualizations

 ## Aside
 Since all of us worked on GoogleColab for this Project, A comment with the name of the developer is assigned to their respective contribution in 'all_features.py' and 'Models.py'.
+Since we already set up a discord channel (which was our main source of communication), we didn't use Slack.
+Please refer to the 'Contributions' part of the report for individual contributions.

 ## Developers
 * Pranav Sood (**301335687**)